offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   * **Surround surface** generates text that wraps the object's surface.
   * **Surround+Horizontal** generates text that wraps the object's surface, maintaining horizontal alignment (e.g., bottom of text will be equidistant to the build plate plane at all points).
   * **Surround projection by character** is similar to **Surround surface** but parts of the text that don't sit directly on the object are removed.
-  * **Not surround** generates text tangent to to the face the text is positioned on (does not wrap / surround the object's surface).
+  * **Not surround** generates text tangent to the face the text is positioned on (does not wrap / surround the object's surface).

   ```{note}
   At the very top of the example object below is the projection option.
 Note that the top of the text is cut off.